 4.3 How to add new explanation to existing idiom

 To add a new explanation to existing idiom, you can use Add an explanation button on the idiom page.

 This site uses a point system to determine a user's basic standing on the site.
 You get points by adding content, and you need a certain amount of points to use the site without certain limitations on sending messages, posting links, adding requests, using profile settings, etc

 - 10 points for posting a translation

-- 3 points for posting a transliteration
+- 4 points for creating a collection

 - 1 point for posting an idiom or a song